Hippopotamus lemerlei: Diet

 Hippopotamus lemerlei and contemporary Aldabrachelys tortoises were the dominant grazers in Madagascar.
-Malagasy hippos in general, however, were less grass-specialised than the mainland African hippo.
+Malagasy hippopotamuses in general, however, were less grass-specialised than the mainland African hippopotamus.

 Extinction

 Although there have been no remains dating to within the last thousand years, the hippopotamus has been surprisingly common in Malagasy oral legends.
 In different regions of Madagascar, stories were recorded of the mangarsahoc, the tsy-aomby-aomby, the omby-rano, and the laloumena, all animals that resembled hippopotamuses.
 The strength of these oral traditions led the International Union for Conservation of Nature (IUCN) to classify H. lemerlei as recently extinct (going extinct some time after the year 1500).

 At least seven hippopotamus bones show unequivocal signs of butchery, suggesting that they survived until humans arrived on Madagascar, perhaps coexisting with humans for about 2,000 years.
 It is also possible that over-hunting by humans led to their extinction.